Kalondepatrick/iTPA/scripts/modelling/modelling.md

 **Model development**

+Malaria cases have been estimated for each facility and month using a statistical model.
+The model assumes that malaria cases $Y$ $ij$ observed at a facility $i$ and year $j$ are modeled as:

 #Present the modelling framework in mathematical language

-**Model outputs**
-#Present what the model say
+**Model outputs** #Present what the model say

-**Interpletation of the outputs**
-#Interplate what the model say
+**Interpletation of the outputs** #Interplate what the model say

-**Use the model alone to try to predict cases**
-#Come up with trendlines of malaria cases based on the factors considered
+**Use the model alone to try to predict cases** #Come up with trendlines of malaria cases based on the factors considered

-**Study strenght and limitations**
-#Difficult to find data at a resolution (spatio and temporal) equivalent to modelled unit
-#Poor ability of the catchment area estimation method at deducing catchments for locations with high density of health facilities (i.e. urban communities)
+**Study strenght and limitations** #Difficult to find data at a resolution (spatio and temporal) equivalent to modelled unit #Poor ability of the catchment area estimation method at deducing catchments for locations with high density of health facilities (i.e. urban communities)